-This year, when a temporary position opened up to work on projects with the HR Diversity team, she jumped at the opportunity to parlay her past volunteer experience and gain some program management skills while she was at it.
+In 2014, when a temporary position opened up to work on projects with the HR Diversity team, she jumped at the opportunity to parlay her past volunteer experience and gain some program management skills while she was at it.
 One of those projects was updating a guide for transitioning at work.

 “If I was contemplating a transition, I’d be thinking that the company where I work was not a comfortable place to do it.
 When in reality, it’s not like that at all,” Richardson says.